 Matcha is made from whole green tea leaves that have been pulverized into a super fine powder.
 Because the whole leaf is powdered and ingested, instead of just water infused through the tea leaves, matcha has significantly greater substances and deeper flavor than green tea.
 Moreover, you cannot grind the regular green tea to make matcha, considering matcha is made from shade-grown tea leaves.
 Processing regular green tea involves the leaves being left in the sun.
 Comparatively, matcha bushes are spesifically kept under cover to increase the chlorophyll and amino acid level in the leaves.
 That is why matcha has a much richer flavor than green tea.

 Please note that matcha comes in both ceremonial-grade and culinary-grade.
 Ceremonial-grade is considered higher quality and should be used for drinking.
 Meanwhile, the culinary-grade powder is intended for baking and cooking purposes.
-For making ice cream, culinary grade matcha will suffice.
+For making Matcha Tiramisu, culinary grade matcha will suffice.